fhswf/LaTeX-Editor-source/LaTeX-Install.md

-## Installation von LaTeX
+# Installing LaTeX

-Anleitung für die lokale Installation von LaTeX auf dem PC.
+Instructions for installing LaTeX locally on the PC.

-Zum Kompilieren eines Dokuments wird die TeX-Distribution *TeX Live* benötigt.
-Als Editor für das Bearbeiten und Kompilieren von Dokumenten ist *TeXstudio* zu empfehlen.
+The TeX distribution *TeX Live* is required to compile a document.
+For editing documents, the editor *TeXstudio* is a good choice.

 **Windows**

-Für Windows gibt es Installer:
+There are installers for Windows:

 - TeX Live: [www.tug.org/texlive](https://www.tug.org/texlive/)
 - TeXstudio: [www.texstudio.org](https://www.texstudio.org/)

-Nach der Installation von TeXstudio muss *Biber* als Bibliographieprogramm ausgewählt werden:
+After installing TeXstudio, *Biber* must be configured as the bibliography backend:
-*Optionen* > *TeXstudio konfigurieren* > *Erzeugen* > *Standard Bibliographieprogramm: Biber*
+*Options* > *Configure TeXstudio* > *Build* > *Default Bibliography Tool: Biber*

 **macOS**

-Auf dem Mac wird TeX Live unter dem Namen *MacTeX* angeboten: [www.tug.org/mactex](https://www.tug.org/mactex/)
+On the Mac, TeX Live is distributed as *MacTeX*: [www.tug.org/mactex](https://www.tug.org/mactex/)

-Die Entwicklungsumgebung *TeXShop* ist bereits in MacTeX enthalten.
-Auf Wunsch kann TeXstudio ([www.texstudio.org](https://www.texstudio.org/)) nachinstalliert werden.
+The editor *TeXShop* is included in MacTeX.
+TeXstudio ([www.texstudio.org](https://www.texstudio.org/)) can be installed additionally if desired.

 **Ubuntu**

-Installation von TeX Live über die Paketverwaltung in der Shell:
+Installing TeX Live using the package manager in the command line:

     sudo apt-get install texlive texlive-lang-german texlive-latex-extra biber

-Installation des Editors TeXstudio:
+Installing the editor TeXstudio:

     sudo apt-get install texstudio

-Wie oben beschrieben muss anschließend Biber konfiguriert werden.
+As described above, Biber must then be configured.